Does Islam Say Mental Illness Is Caused by Jinn?

 تَدَاوَوْا، فَإِنَّ اللَّهَ لَمْ يَضَعْ دَاءً إِلَّا وَضَعَ لَهُ شِفَاءً، غَيْرَ دَاءٍ وَاحِدٍ: الْهَرَمُ

-“Make use of medical treatment, for God has not created a disease without creating a cure for it, except one disease — old age.”
+“Make use of medical treatment, for God has not created a disease without creating a cure for it, except one disease: old age.”

-This is the foundation of a robust tradition of Islamic medicine that produced figures like Ibn Sina (Avicenna), whose Canon of Medicine shaped European medical education for centuries.
-A tradition whose Prophet issued this instruction is not a tradition that expects medical conditions to be addressed through exorcism rather than medicine.
+This hadith is the foundation of a sturdy tradition of Islamic medicine that produced figures like Ibn Sīnā (Avicenna), whose Canon of Medicine shaped European medical education for several centuries, and Abū Bakr al-Rāzī (Rhazes), whose treatise on smallpox and measles remained standard reference well into the modern period.
+A tradition whose Prophet issued the instruction to seek treatment, and whose civilisation produced the early hospitals (bīmāristān) of Baghdad, Damascus, and Cairo, is not a tradition that defaults to exorcism in place of medicine.

 The distinction between doctrine and misapplication